SERVCUBED/Teng/README.md

 	-generate -g -gen    Generate output from templates -output=<value>      Set the output directory.
 Default is ./output/ -dir=<value>         Set the working directory.
-Default is ./ -format=<value>      Set the output file format.
-Default is %n.html -clean               Clear the output directory before generation -nominify            Do not minify the output files -singlethread        Disable multithreading.
+Default is ./ -clean               Clear the output directory before generation -singlethread        Disable multithreading.
 Use on single-core machines
     <filename>           Loads values from a project file.
 Use other values after to overwrite ones in this file.